Grafana Mimir

 Nginx Gateway 2 10m 16Mi Entry point, load balancing

-Distributor 2 100m 256Mi Receives writes, routes to ingesters
+Distributor 2 100m 256Mi Validates writes, produces to Kafka topic mimir-ingest

 Querier 2 100m 256Mi Parallel query execution